vuestorefront/shopware-pwa/CHEATSHEET.md

 ## General

-`showpare-pwa` is a collaborative project between Vue Storefront and Shopware with the goal of providing an alternative Storefront based on the Vue Storefront Next architecture.
+`Shopware PWA` is a collaborative project between Vue Storefront and Shopware with the goal of providing an alternative Storefront based on the Vue Storefront Next architecture.
 It uses the Shopware Sales-Channel API for communication to the Shopware backend.

 As both projects are still undergoing development, we decided to mitigate potential delays through an additional Shopware plugin `SwagVueStorefront` which extends the Sales-Channel API.
 Eventually, once the core will provide those functionalities, the plugin will be dumped and not required anymore.